1. Automotive

 With that in mind, let’s break down how these costs differ for Mercedes-Benzes so you can accurately anticipate your expenses.

-Mercedes maintenance plan
+Mercedes maintenance cost and schedule

 Mercedes-Benz splits its maintenance schedule into two cadences, with all recommended maintenance services split between what it calls the “Service A” schedule and the “Service B” schedule.